agitter/asap-polaris-admet-challenge/README.md

-# asap-polaris-admet-challenge
-The ADMET Challenge of the ASAP Discovery competition
+# ADMET Challenge of the ASAP Discovery competition

 ## Setup
 ```